getodk/counter/CONTRIBUTING.md

 Follow the [Android style rules](http://source.android.com/source/code-style.html) and the [Google Java style guide](https://google.github.io/styleguide/javaguide.html).

 ## Strings
 Always use [string resources](https://developer.android.com/guide/topics/resources/string-resource.html) instead of literal strings.
 This ensures wording consistency across the project and also enables full translation of the app.
 Only make changes to the base `res/values/strings.xml` English file and not to the other language files.
-The translated files are generated from [Transifex](https://www.transifex.com/opendatakit/collect/) where translations can be submitted by the community.
+The translated files are generated from [Transifex](https://www.transifex.com/opendatakit/counter/) where translations can be submitted by the community.
 Names of software packages or other untranslatable strings should be placed in `res/values/untranslated.xml`.

 ## Code from external sources
-ODK Collect is released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
+ODK Counter is released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).
 Please make sure that any code you include is an OSI-approved [permissive license](https://opensource.org/faq#permissive). **Please note that if no license is specified for a piece of code or if it has an incompatible license such as GPL, using it puts the project at legal risk**.

 Sites with compatible licenses (including [StackOverflow](http://stackoverflow.com/)) will sometimes provide exactly the code snippet needed to solve a problem.
-You are encouraged to use such snippets in ODK Collect as long as you attribute them by including a direct link to the source.
+You are encouraged to use such snippets in ODK Counter as long as you attribute them by including a direct link to the source.
 In addition to complying with the content license, this provides useful context for anyone reading the code.